Building Equality Policy: Buyers

 Finalise the contract

 Successful or unsuccessful tenderers may request feedback on their response.
-This should form part of the debriefing process.
+This should form part of the supplier debrief process.

 Manage the contract

-Once a project starts, buyers must make sure that Contractors meet and report on the policy commitments.
+Once a project starts, contract managers must ensure that contractors meet and report on the policy commitments.

 Reporting requirements